Skip to content

 • The current distribution along each leg is different because one leg is longer.

-• On some bands/harmonics, the radiation pattern and lobes can look quite different than a center-fed half-wave dipole.
+• On some bands and harmonics, the radiation pattern and lobes can look quite different from a center-fed half-wave dipole.

 What does not automatically change?